Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Use a mention-monitoring tool to alert on your brand, product, and people names, backed by a content-search index to catch references that do not trigger alerts.
 Track fresh mentions especially, since recent articles are far easier to get a link added to than older ones the author has moved on from.

-Want Mojo Links to Turn Mentions into Authority?
+Want Mojo Links To Turn Mentions into Authority?

 About Bart Magera

-Bart Magera is the founder of Mojo Links and SEO Director at Profit Engine.
-Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling) and 300+ growth campaigns.
+Bart Magera is the founder of Mojo Links.
+Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling).
 Trained under Koray Tuğberk Gübür's Topical Authority framework.
 Author of two SEO books and international speaker.

 Want this kind of analysis on your site?